An explosive alt-history book reimagines the life of Bonnie and Clyde

 Instead, just before the ambush, the outlaw lovers were kidnapped and given a dangerous and desperate assignment,

 Rooted in historical fact, the novel builds on the real-life assassination attempt on president-elect Roosevelt by Giuseppe Zangara in 1933.
 Zangara claimed to be motivated by anti-capitalist sentiments but a hasty conviction and subsequent death-by-electrocution left unanswered questions about who may have actually been behind the deadly plot.

 “A timely Depression-era tale with reflections on wealthy fat cats and a rigged economic system that still ring true.
-More than that, the story is an exciting ride, with tight corners, narrow escapes, and real romantic heat between Bonnie and Clyde.
-Outlaws become patriots in this imaginative, suspenseful what-if story.”
+More than that, the story is an exciting ride, with tight corners, narrow escapes, and real romantic heat between Bonnie and Clyde.”
 Kirkus Reviews

 "Exceptional.
 Bonnie and Clyde: Resurrection Road is a fantastic story!"

 "Fast-paced, with authentic landscapes of rural America—readers who enjoy history or conspiracy will find their blood running faster."
 The National Grange